 Prices for Saltbox’s Denver location start at $315/month for a 100 sq. ft. warehouse suite and $495 for 60 sq. ft. office suite.
 The average office rental rate in Denver is $33.82 per square foot, so Saltbox’s workspace rentals are an incredibly affordable option.

-Saltbox members renting a warehouse or office suite receive access to all the resources needed to power their business at no extra cost.
-The company also provides unique perks and opportunities not found elsewhere.
+Saltbox members renting a warehouse or office suite get access to all the resources needed to power their business at no extra cost.
+The company also provides unique perks and other opportunities.

 Saltbox offers up its enterprise-level logistics infrastructure for clients to use, including loading docks, pallet jacks, and hand trucks—plus daily carrier pickups from FedEx, USPS, and UPS.

-Members get anytime-access to conference rooms, phone booths, kitchens (with free coffee and snacks), coworking areas, and a well-equipped product photography studio.
-It also provides cleaning, in-house printing services, free parking, fast Wi-Fi, HVAC, and on-site employees ready to assist with logistics expertise.
+Members get anytime access to conference rooms, phone booths, kitchens (with free coffee and snacks), co-working areas, and a well-equipped product photography studio.
+It also provides cleaning, in-house printing services, free parking, fast Wi-Fi, heating, ventilation, and air conditioning (HVAC), and on-site employees ready to assist with logistics expertise.